Skip to main content

 Authentication

-Deep dive into Synap’s zero-trust auth model with API keys and mTLS certificates.
+Deep dive into Synap’s authentication with API keys.

 Memory Architecture